 “Grandmother Moon, may you cleanse our hands as they are used to create beautiful things.

 May you blend our feet as they take us to where we need to be.

-May you cleanse our heart so that you hear its messages clearly.
+May you cleanse our hearts so that you hear their messages clearly.

-May you cleanse our throat so that we may speak wisely.
+May you cleanse our throats so that we may speak wisely.

 May you bless our eyes so that we can see the wonder of the world.

-After the tobacco burned completely out and cooled at this time the youngest females would take the ashes and bury it in the soil that we would be using for planting of all the crops.
+After the tobacco burned completely out and cooled at this time the youngest females would take the ashes and bury them in the soil that we would be used for planting all the crops.